ufcurmcginty/Terraform-Backend-OS/README.md

+__TL;DR: Recommended Usage:__
+1. create-tfm-backend.sh
+2. create-aad-server-app.sh
+3.
 # Terraform-Backend-OS
-Non-terraform scripts to create backend for open source Terraform running in a container in Azure.
+Non-terraform scripts to create backend for Open Source Terraform running in a container in Azure.
 Backend consists of an Azure storage account, key vault, secrets, container, and Azure AD integration.

 # Create a Storage Account to manage terraform state for different clusters